draperkm/draperkm/README.md

 ### Hi there 👋

 My focus is on Machine Learning and I am passionate about software development 👨‍💻.
-I just completed a Master in Statistics 📊 writing a thesis about deep learning.

-### 🌱 What I can do

 Please visit also [draperkm.github.io/blog/](https://draperkm.github.io/blog/)